Business and Economic Development

 • Regional Institute

-UB’s Science and Engineering Equipment and Instrumentation Portal (EQUIP) of shared facilities provides cost-effective access to precision laboratories, tools and equipment for electronic device development, the study and analysis of materials, motion simulation and 3D additive & digital manufacturing.
-All are available for shared use by UB students and faculty, as well as researchers at other academic institutions, and those in government and industry.
+UB Shared Facilities provides cost-effective access to precision laboratories, tools and equipment for electronic device development, the study and analysis of materials and 3D additive and digital manufacturing - all available for shared use by UB students and faculty, as well as researchers at other academic institutions, and those in government and industry.

 • Social Impact Fellows